microsoft/Elastic-Silicon-Interconnect/docs/concepts/index.md

-# High Level Interfaces: Concepts
+# Elastic Silicon Interconnect: Concepts

 ## Overview

-The High Level Interfaces project is fundamentally an advanced silicon (FPGA/ASIC) interconnect generator which raises the level of abstraction for inter/intra/CPU communication.
+The Elastic Silicon Interconnect project is fundamentally an advanced silicon (FPGA/ASIC) interconnect generator which raises the level of abstraction for inter/intra/CPU communication.
 A hardware-centric type system enables strong type safety.
 Latency insensitive (elastic) connections by default allows the